America's Uncle Bill Ends His Own Life

 As television began to become a bigger player on the entertainment scene, Keith began appearing in many shows during the '50s.
 His first starring television role came in 1955 in the short-lived The Crusader.
 He went on to be cast in many more films including the highly successful, The Young Philadelphians.

-Many more TV and film appearances, including The Parent Trap, The Wind and the Lion, and The Brian Keith Show lead up to his most successful foray into the acting world, the long running and award winning television series, Family Affair.
+Many more TV and film appearances, including The Parent Trap, and The Wind and the Lion, lead up to his most successful foray into the acting world, the long running and award winning television series, Family Affair.
 Keith played opposite Sebastian Cabot as a Manhattan bachelor and guardian to Buffy, Jody, and Sissy, played by Anissa Jones, Johnny Whitaker, and Kathy Garver respectively.
 The highly successful series ran on CBS from 1966-1971 and was a ratings blockbuster at the time, placing in the top five of all shows in its three-year run.
 Keith was nominated for no less than 3 Emmys for his role as Uncle Bill.

 Hardcastle and McCormick